camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 cd ..
 ```

+#### Configure Kube-dns

+Note : this step should not be executed if you plan to user another solution for cross cluster communication.
 Edit the Python script [setup-zeebe.py](./setup-zeebe.py)
 and adjust the lists of `contexts` and `regions`.
 To get the names of your kubectl "contexts" for each of your clusters, run: